connorrichert/anorlondo-enterprise-simulation/README.md

 ## Project Overview

-The goal was to simulate a small enterprise environment to experiment with:
+The goal was to simulate a small enterprise environment to experiment with centralized identity management, file sharing and access control, and cross-platform networking.

-- Centralized identity management
-- File sharing and access control
-- Cross-platform networking

 ### Current Environment